Trilogy (Emerson, Lake & Palmer album): Side one

-"The Sheriff" was written as a prelude to the country-themed "Hoedown", which closes the side.
+"The Sheriff" was written as a prelude to the western-themed "Hoedown", which closes the side.
 During the opening drum solo, Palmer accidentally hit the rim of his tom-tom with a drumstick, and he can be heard responding with "Shit!".
 The song ends with a honky tonk-type piano solo with Palmer playing woodblocks.

 "Hoedown" is an arrangement of "Hoe-Down" from the ballet Rodeo (1942) by American composer Aaron Copland, who gave the band permission to adapt the piece.
-It became a live favourite, and opened the band's shows between 1972 and 1974.
+It became a live favorite and opened the band's shows between 1972 and 1974.